2. Before Starting QbTest

 Choose the appropriate test version depending on your patient’s age – either ‘QbTest 6-12’ or ‘QbTest 12-60’ by clicking on the corresponding icon under the ‘Start Test’ tab.

 However, this is a clinical decision so if your information indicates that the patient does not understand the task or cannot execute it appropriately, you may want to revert to the QbTest 6-12 version.
-Do not, under any circumstance, administer a QbTest if the patient does not understand what is expected of him or her.
+Do not, under any circumstance, administer a QbTest if the patient does not understand what is expected of him.